ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 5 - Complete Forgejo platform.md

     > **Kustomize will not change the names if they have been put in non-standard Kubernetes parameters**\
     > It might also be possible that Kustomize may not even touch values in certain particular standard ones.

+## Deploying the main Kustomize project in the cluster

+After validating the YAML output from your Kustomize project, deploy the Forgejo platform in your Kubernetes cluster:

-5. If you find the previous YAML satisfying, apply the Forgejo platform Kustomize project to your cluster:
+1. Apply with `kubectl` the Forgejo platform Kustomize project to your cluster:

     ~~~sh
     $ kubectl apply -k $HOME/k8sprjs/forgejo
     ~~~

-6. Just after applying the Kustomize project, monitor the deployment progress of your Forgejo platform:
+2. Just after applying the Kustomize project, monitor the deployment progress of your Forgejo platform:

     ~~~sh
     $ kubectl -n forgejo get pv,pvc,cm,secret,deployment,replicaset,statefulset,pod,svc -o wide